I spent two weeks comparing AI tools before I realized I was procrastinating.

 I know because I did it.
 I had spreadsheets.
 Browser tabs open for days.
 YouTube reviews.
 Reddit threads.
 I was researching tools instead of using them.

 Two weeks in, I had learned a lot about AI tools and published exactly zero content.
-That’s the rabbit hole.
+That is the rabbit hole.

 How I finally picked

-I stopped asking “what’s the best tool?” and started asking “what do I actually need to do this week?”
+I stopped asking “what is the best tool?” and started asking “what do I actually need to do this week?”

-So I picked Claude as my primary AI.
-Not because it’s the best at everything.
-Because it does the three things I need well enough to start.
+So I picked Claude as my only AI tool.
+Not because it is the best at everything.
+Because it does what I need well enough to start.
 Writing, planning, thinking through decisions.
 One tool.

 The rule that saved me